lintonye/lintonye/react-course-for-designers.md

 <script async id="_ck_209062" src="https://forms.convertkit.com/209062?v=6"></script>

 ## Why React?
 Have you heard of Airbnb's new tool [React Sketch.app](http://airbnb.design/painting-with-code/)?
-Have you ever wondered how your developer implemented that nifty animation you created with After Effects (Hint: [Lottie](http://airbnb.design/lottie/)?
+Have you ever wondered how your developer implemented that nifty animation you created with After Effects (Hint: [Lottie](http://airbnb.design/lottie/))?
 Do you know what assets you should give the developer for that new app written in React Native?
 Have you ever hoped that you can tweak the styles in the [Storybook](https://github.com/storybooks/storybook) your developer created?

 React has a lot to offer.
 It spreads like a wild fire.
 It is super relevant to every UI designer.
-In fact I think it's too risky not to know anything about this React thing that your developer friends passionately talk about everyday.
+In fact I think it's too risky to ignore this React thing that your developer friends passionately talk about every day.

 ## I'm a designer, why should I learn coding?
 I always believe that learning to code will help a designer become better at design.
 Armed with a better understanding of how things work, you will find the communication with developers much more efficient.
 Your design ideas would be more convincing and more respected.
 You can even [design with code](https://blog.framer.com/what-if-a-designer-learns-code-59d790024c9e).